-- The Assessment guidelines given below are only to enable the assessor to conduct the assessment smoothly.
-Adherence to the guidelines is not mandatory but preferred. - Do ask questions openly.
+- Do ask questions openly.
 Do not assume anything.
 For example, ask your trainees with disabilities if they need any change in the kind of assessment setup provided.
 It could if the person with Speech and Hearing Disability would prefer to have normal environment or sound proof environment for better hearting conditions.
 This would encourage honest conversation, helping you to assess the person based on their true abilities. - Be prepared to make your assessments person-specific.
 For example, there may be a person who is hard of hearing who may need no process changes to your standard assessment, while other persons who are hard of hearing may need quiet rooms.
-Do account for these individual needs during your assessment? - The assessor has the option to use any appropriate tool from the list of tools mentioned in the expository, to conduct the assessment.
+Do account for these individual needs during your assessment? - The Assessment guidelines given below are only to enable the assessor to conduct the assessment smoothly.
+Adherence to the guidelines is not mandatory but preferred. - The assessor has the option to use any of the tools appropriate from the list of tools mentioned in the expository, to conduct the assessment.
 He/she also has the choice to use other options that will help conduct the assessment with sanctity. - Remember that your trainees with disabilities are going to be working on par with persons without disabilities.
 Pitying, belittling or lowering the standards would defeat the purpose. - If there are any audio elements as part of the assessment, there should be alternate arrangements such as pictures or text to be given.
-If there are video elements, subtitling is the key and use of sign language is preferred. - Check on sign language compatibility between interpreter and trainees for best assessment processes.
+If there are video elements, subtitling is key and sign language is preferred. - Check on sign language compatibility between interpreter and trainees for best assessment processes.
 For example, within Indian Sign Language, there are many differences based on location.
 Further, words in Indian Sign Language (ISL) and American Sign Language (ASL) are frequently very different, and not all Persons with Speech and Hearing Disability (Hearing Impaired) may understand both.
-This may lead to misinterpretations. - To communicate with a person who Can lip read, it is important for you to face the person while communicating.
-You also need to get other details (for example, in which languages they lip-read, from which ear they can hear better and how much enunciation they require, whether they prefer closed room discussions, or silence without background noise etc. - We strongly recommend not doing telephonic assessments.
-However, this may vary based on the functional assessment of the person - Assessment through presentation should be replaced with practical or by conducting regular interviews. - Consider extra time because of the interpreter, communication takes more time during assessments.
-Written assessment should be done keeping in mind that the person might have language constraints.
-For example, an E-Mail writing task may focus more on the content message being conveyed rather on the formatting and punctuations.
+This may lead to misinterpretations. - For person who does lip reading, it is important for you to face the person while communicating.
+You also need to get other details (for example, which languages they lip-read, which side they can hear better and how much enunciation they require, whether they prefer closed room discussions, or silence without background noise etc - We strongly recommend for not having telephonic assessments.
+However, this may vary based on the functional assessment of the person - Assessment through presentation should be replaced with practical's or by conducting regular interviews. - Consider extra time because of interpreter communication take more time during assessments.
+Written assessment should be assessed keeping in mind that the person might have language constraints.
+For example, email writing task should be viewed from the point of view of email message